MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 - Use renewable credentials for regular operation and access.
 - Enforce least-privileged access control to local device resources such as cameras, storage, and sensors.
 - Emit proper device health signals to enable enforcement of conditional access.
-- Provide update agents and corresponding software updates for the usable lifetime of the device to ensure security updates can be applied, along with device management capabilities to enable cloud-driven device configuration and automated security response.
+- Provide update agents and corresponding software updates for the usable lifetime of the device to ensure security updates can be applied.
+- Include device management capabilities to enable cloud-driven device configuration and automated security response.
 - Run security agents that integrate with security monitoring, detection, and response systems.
 - Minimize physical attack footprint, for example by eliminating USB ports.

-Several Azure products and services support security for IoT devices:
+Several Azure products and services support IoT device security.

-- [Azure Sphere guardian modules](/azure-sphere/hardware/guardian-modules) enable critical legacy devices to connect to IoT services with zero-trust capabilities, including strong identity, end-to-end encryption, and regular security updates.
+- [Azure Sphere guardian modules](/azure-sphere/hardware/guardian-modules) connect critical legacy devices to IoT services with zero-trust capabilities, including strong identity, end-to-end encryption, and regular security updates.

 - [Azure IoT Edge](https://azure.microsoft.com/services/iot-edge) provides an edge runtime connection to IoT Hub and other Azure services, and supports certificates as strong device identities.
 IoT Edge supports the PKCS\#11 standard for device manufacturing identities and other secrets stored on a Trusted Platform Module (TPM) or Hardware Security Module (HSM).